maizeatlas/spears/README.md

 2. **2_SAEGUS_to_MACH_format.R**

 Takes output from 1_SAEGUS.py (formatted as described above) and reformats for use in MaCH.
 User defines all parameters in this script as follows: wd (working directory), sd (name of GT output from SAEGUS), ld (name of parent-of-origin output from SAEGUS), fd (name of founder data key), chrom (total number of chromosomes), popID (ID assigned to population for MACH input), sn (total number of progeny), rsq (R-square threshold for MACH output), and g_error (global genotyping error).
+These parameter are outputted in a file (user_input.txt) that will be referenced in all downstream scripts.
 It also outputs known GT data (reformatted from SAEGUS output, known_GT_simdata_vcf.csv, required input for 7_Calculate_OVD_AAA_GAA_SER_CCC.R).
 Creates a subfolder in the working directory called MaCH and within this subfolder creates a folder for each chromosome.
-In each chromosome folder, it creates 4 input files that are used by MaCH for imputation: 1) founders_chrom_n.haplos, 2) founders_chrom_n.snps, 3) simdata_chrom_n.dat, 4) simdata_chrom_n.PED.
+In each chromosome folder, it creates the 4 input files required by MaCH for imputation: 1) founders_chrom_n.haplos, 2) founders_chrom_n.snps, 3) simdata_chrom_n.dat, 4) simdata_chrom_n.PED.

 * **Required Input Files**
   * Simulated GT output (from 1_SAEGUS_multiparent.py) (example: simdata_n1000_test_set_GTform_vcf.csv)